Fox Glacier township is situated on SH6, 171 km south of Hokitika.

-Less than 6 kms from Fox Glacier township, the Fox Glacier Valley has a number of walks each affording different spectacular views of the glacier.
+Less than 6 kms from Fox Glacier township, the Fox Glacier Valley offers walking and cycling opportunities − each with different views of the glacier valley.
 At 13 km long, the Fox Glacier (Te Moeka o Tuawe) is one of the longest (13 km) of the many glaciers within Westland Tai Poutini National Park

 Further out towards the coast, 6 km from Fox Glacier, you can take an easy walk around the glacial formed Lake Matheson which provides beautiful reflections of Aoraki/Mt Cook and Mt Tasman and the forested shore in the still waters of the lake on calm, clear days.